bioinformatics-training/intro-machine-learning-2017/docs/04-nearest-neighbours.md

 <img src="04-nearest-neighbours_files/figure-html/misclassErrorsFunK-1.png" alt="Misclassification errors as a function of neighbourhood size." width="100%" />
 <p class="caption">(\#fig:misclassErrorsFunK)Misclassification errors as a function of neighbourhood size.</p>
 </div>
+We see excessive variance (overfitting) at low values of _k_, and bias (underfitting) at high values of _k_.

 ### Choosing _k_

 We will use the caret library.
+Caret provides a unified interface to a huge range of supervised learning packages in R. The design of its tools encourages best practice, especially in relation to cross-validation and testing.
+Additionally, it has automatic parallel processing built in, which is a significant advantage when dealing with large data sets.

 ```r
 library(caret)
 ```

-[caret](http://cran.r-project.org/web/packages/caret/index.html) has automatic parallel processing built in.
-To take advantage of this feature we simply need to load the [doMC](http://cran.r-project.org/web/packages/doMC/index.html) package and register workers:
+To take advantage of Caret's parallel processing functionality, we simply need to load the [doMC](http://cran.r-project.org/web/packages/doMC/index.html) package and register workers:

 ```r
 library(doMC)